fly-lang/fly/llvm/docs/DeveloperPolicy.rst

   independently of that work.

 * The remaining inter-related work should be decomposed into unrelated sets of changes if possible.
-Once this is done, define the first increment and get consensus on what the end goal of the change is.
+Once this is done, define the first increment and getValue consensus on what the end goal of the change is.

 * Each change in the set can be stand alone (e.g. to fix a bug), or part of a